 Continuing the rhythm of Shoreditch

 This new mixed-use scheme spans three buildings to create non-uniform, authentic workspaces for single or multiple tenants, alongside new ground floor retail, and a boutique hotel.
 The bulk of the new massing is set behind, and stacked above three retained historic façades of architectural and townscape merit, ‘book-ending’ the structures and continuing Shoreditch High Street's rhythm.
 A new internal courtyard will also be introduced into the heart of the development, creating a new permeable layout opening up the buildings to street, while also completing the final part of the larger Principal Place campus nearby.
-The façades of the three historic buildings will be refurbished and enhanced, including the decorative façade of the former Crown and Shuttle pub, a legacy of the Huguenot influence on Shoreditch.
-The other historic structure on the site, the former Light Bar, will also be retained and reimagined as an integrated feature within the reception of a new 10 storey mixed use building to the front of the site.

 Establishing the envelope